Tutorial 1: Framing the Question#

 E.g., comparison to specific data (quantitative method of comparison?)

-For computational models: think of an experiment that could test your model
+Think of an experiment that could test your model.

 Make sure to avoid the pitfalls!